hrossman/pymsm/paper.md

 `PyMSM` allows configuration of custom event-specific-fitters.
 EventSpecificFitter class is an abstract class which defines the API which needs to be implemented by the user.

-Some custom fitters are available off-the-shelf such as Survival trees (Ishwaran 2008).
+Some custom fitters are available off-the-shelf such as Survival trees [@Ishwaran:2008].

 ## Simulating Multi-state Survival Data
-Using a pre-loaded or a pre-defined model, {PyMSM} provides an API to generate simulated data of random trajectories using the model parameters.
+Using a pre-loaded or a pre-defined model, `PyMSM` provides an API to generate simulated data of random trajectories using the model parameters.
 Creating a simulated multi-state paths data-set could serve as a useful research tool in cases where data sharing is limited due to privacy limitations, or as a generation tool for any downstream task which requires individual trajectories.

 # Models and Methods
 In this section we give an overview of the models and methods underlying the statistics and computations performed in `PyMSM`.

 # Introduction
-The description of the content of \texttt{PyMSM} would be easier to digest under a certain setting.
+The description of the content of `PyMSM` would be easier to digest under a certain setting.
 Thus, to set the stage, we adopt the multi-state model of [@Roimi:2021].
 Specifically, assume a multi-state model consists of four states $A,B,C,D$ and six possible transitions:
 $$
 A \rightarrow B \,\,\,\,\,\,       A \rightarrow C   \,\,\,\,\,\,     A \rightarrow D   \,\,\,\,\,\,    B \rightarrow A \,\,\,\,\,\,    B \rightarrow D \,\,\,\,\,\,   C \rightarrow A \, .
 $$